Sunil-Saini123/CCL_Chatapp/README.md

 - Create and join multiple chat rooms

-- Send and receive messages instantly## 🎯 What is this Project?## Azure Services Integration
+- Send and receive messages instantly## 🎯 What is this Project?A modern real-time chat application built with ASP.NET Core, featuring room-based conversations, real-time messaging, user presence tracking, and persistent message storage using cloud services.A modern real-time chat application built with ASP.NET Core and Azure cloud services, featuring room-based conversations, real-time presence tracking, and message persistence.

 - See who's online in each room